simply-TOOBASED/ctf-writeups/2017/Google Capture The Flag 2017 -Quals/Reversing/Food/README.md

 If the link above doesn't work to download the apk, I uploaded the apk to this folder as [food.apk](food.apk).

-The first step with our apk is to decompile it using online tools.
+The first step with our apk is to decompile it.
 I normally use this site: http://www.javadecompilers.com/apk.
-The decompiled apk
+You can view the files from the decompiled apk in the [food_source_from_JADX](food_source_from_JADX) folder.

 Our flag is `CTF{bacon_lettuce_tomato_lobster_soul}`